 Best Mini ITX and Micro ATX Gaming PC Cases for the Money 2018

 I tried going without it.
 However, having used a Raspberry Pi, Patriot Box, Chromecast, as well as several Rokus I keep going back to my media PC.
 Nothing compares with its flexibility.
-The form factor can be a little annoying; however, use the right case and it can add to the look of your theater room.
-You'll also have the option for any file format, browser, or game you want to use.
+It works great, along with services like Plex and various streaming boxes and sticks, to deliver your media to anywhere you want it.
+There's also the added bonus of gaming on it.